Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Tasks to complete

--   In App Center, select the iOS app you created.
+-   In App Center, select the iOS app you created

--   Scroll down the Getting Started page to locate and copy the App Secret key.
+-   Scroll down the Getting Started page to locate and copy the App Secret key

--   Open the ContosoBaggage solution in Visual Studio.
+-   Open the ContosoBaggage solution in Visual Studio

--   Open the **AppDelegate.cs** file within the **ContosoBaggage.iOS** project.
+-   Open the **AppDelegate.cs** file within the **ContosoBaggage.iOS** project

--   Locate the **FinishedLaunching()** method, and paste your App Secret key as a parameter to the AppCenter.Start method.
+-   Locate the **FinishedLaunching()** method, and paste your App Secret key as a parameter to the AppCenter.Start method

 #### Exit criteria

--   You replaced the existing sample App Secret key within the AppDelegate class of the ContosoBaggage.iOS project, with the key generated for your new iOS app in App Center.
+-   You replaced the existing sample App Secret key within the AppDelegate class of the ContosoBaggage.iOS project with the key generated for your new iOS app in App Center.

 ### Task 3: Create a new Android / Xamarin app